 Katembe is the place of expression of the intangible heritage of its population.
-This consists mainly in the maintenance of traditional burial grounds with some connection to natural environment (Betar et BETA, 2012).
+It consists mainly in the maintenance of traditional burial grounds with some connection to natural environment (Betar et BETA, 2012).

 It is foreseen, especially with the implementation of the Highway Maputo/Katembe/Ponta do Ouro, that Katembe territory will expand the urban areas.
 The unplanned pressure on natural or semi-natural areas of riverside and estuarine wetlands and the coastal zone may easily accomplish a degradation of Katembe's landscape.
-The influx of population from Maputo City is continuous and by an estimate, even without the city's construction, the population of Katembe should reach a value between 54 to 89 thousand inhabitants in 2040, a value threefold or even higher than the 2007 level.
+The influx of population from Maputo City is continuous and by one estimate, even without the city's construction, the population of Katembe should reach a value between 54 to 89 thousand inhabitants by 2040, a value threefold or even higher than the 2007 level.

-Population growth should have an effect on housing numbers, and in the economic activities of the territory.
-It is foreseen the development of small commerce, private public transportation by road, especially along the main roads.
+The growth of population should have an effect in housing numbers, but also in the economic activities of the territory.
+The development of small commerce and private public transportation by road, especially along the main roads, is foreseen.
 Farming production may show some decline.

-It is possible that the material heritage may be conserved in conditions similarly to actuality.
-However, an important threat to known and yet to be discovered heritage is posed by continued erosion in the coastal area.
+It is possible that the material heritage may be conserved in conditions similarly to the present.
+However, an important threat to the known and yet to be discovered heritage is posed by continued erosion in the coastal area.
 The maintenance of the traditional burial grounds is also threatened by the weakening of community bonds and unsustainable exploitation of natural resources (Betar et BETA, 2012).